zaripych/webdriver-query/README.md

 The difference between tests is in number of requests made to WebDriver server.
 The higher total time is due to Headless Chrome startup and initial page load, while the actual test code runs faster than 2.5 sec.

 **Surprise**: Edge is the fastest browser to run tests

-## Features

-- API is similar to Selenium WebDriver sometimes allows seamless replacement for simple queries
-- Fluent interface with hidden promise chaining allows creation of complex queries using single `await`
-- Load the whole page using single query
-- Compose bigger queries using reusable functions
-- Create query once, execute multiple times
-- Smooth the differences between different driver implementations

-## Status - Beta

-The core features are complete.
-The test coverage and quality of the tests are reasonable.

-Future plans:

-- Publish beta package
-- Test in a real test cloud
-- Find open source project, convert to `webdriver-query` and prove value

 ## Examples